platformsh/config-reader-php/README.md

 $config = new \Platformsh\ConfigReader\Config();

-// You can check for any particular value being available: if (isset($config->relationships['database'][0])) {
+// You can check for any particular value being available (recommended): if (isset($config->relationships['database'][0])) {
     $database = $config->relationships['database'][0];